mariac314/Lab6_Boulder_Weather_Analysis/README.md

 # Lab 6 Boulder Weather Analysis Repository

 This repository loads and processes sundowner weather station data for Boulder, CO.
 The main code looks at weather trends for the month of February.
-The final plot shows 6-year temperature, humidty and precipitation trends in February and diurnal wind and temperature trends/anomalies for February 2026.
+The final plot shows 6-year temperature, humidty and precipitation trends in February and diurnal wind and temperature trends for February 2026.

 ## Use Instructions